South Deeside Road shut after serious three-vehicle crash involving school bus - Evening Express

 Scottish Fire and Rescue Service sent five appliances, including a heavy rescue unit, but left the scene shortly before 9am.

-The road is closed between Leggart Terrace and Netherley road, as well as Milltimber Brae.
+The road is closed between Leggart Terrace and the Netherley road, causing delays on North Deeside Road.

 UPDATE: South Deeside Road remains closed between Leggart Terrace & Netherly road PLUS Milltimber Brae also closed…